hAkselS/fprime-math-component-tutorial/docs/project-setup.md

 ```shell
 fprime-util new --project
 ```
 This command will require you to answer some questions.
-Answer as indicated below:
+Answer as indicated below (use the default venv_isntall_path):

 ```
 project_name [MyProject]: MathProject